Tehlu/team-coordination/README.md

  the data sources and display on the browser.
 I used Thymeleaf as a template to show entered data.
  Postgres was used to set up the database that handles form submissions.
- The built jar file can run on an AWS run Ubuntu server which is an ec2 instance.
+ The built jar file can run on an AWS supported Ubuntu server which is an ec2 instance.

 ### Composition
  The project consists of 5 packages:\